barbosaigor/april/README.md

 ## What is a Chaos Server ?
 Chaos server hosts an API which terminates instances.
 It is used by April, which runs its algorithm and asks the Chaos Server to finish any selected instances.
-All Chaos Servers implementations must implement the interface defined in april/destroyer package, so CSs must include that package and implement the Destroyer interface, where the business logic to terminate instances should be defined.
+All Chaos Servers implementations must implement the interface defined in april/chaosserver package, so CSs must include that package and implement the ChaosServer interface, where the business logic to terminate instances should be defined.

 ## Chaos Servers
 Docker chaos server stop containers [dockercs](https://github.com/barbosaigor/dockercs).